bbabatunde/compilers/README.md

 1. Implement ANF for ELambda.
 Hint: it’s quite similar to what needed to be done to ANF a declaration.2.

 # BABA
+1. Implement the compilation of CLambda and CApp, ignoring stored variables.
+You’ll deal with storing and checking the arity and code pointer, and generating and jumping over the instructions for a function.
+Test as you go.
+2. Implement freevars, testing as you go.
+You can test with the helper tfvs, which takes a name, an expression string, and a list of identifiers, and checks that freevars returns the same list of strings (in any order).
+3. Implement storing and restoring of variables in the compilation of CLambda and CApp